rodneyosodo/africastalking-eris-devkit-playground/arduino/servo-motor.md

 The length of the pulse determines the position of the servo motor.

 If the pulse is high for 1ms, then the servo angle will be zero.
-If the pulse is high for 1.5ms, then the servo will be at its center position.
+If the pulse is high for 1.5ms, then the servo will be at its central position.
 If the pulse is high for 2ms, then the servo will operate at 180 degrees.
 Pulses ranging between 1ms and 2ms will move the servo shaft through the full 180 degrees of its travel.

 ### Pinout